rafaelespinoza/logg/README.md

 ## Event shape

-These top-level fields are always present:
+When using the `slog.JSONHandler` with default settings, these top-level fields are present:

 - `time`: string, rfc3339 timestamp.
 - `level`: string, either `"INFO"`, `"ERROR"`